 - A HACCP plan may also be required.

-State Variance applications must be first submitted to the City of Milwaukee Health Department using State Variance forms.
-Many common code references used can be found in the list below
+State Variance applications must be first submitted to the City of Milwaukee Health Department using state variance forms.

-The slaughter and evisceration of any animal or fish, other than MOLLUSCAN SHELLFISH of a species not amenable to inspection under the Wisconsin or USDA meat inspection programs.
-(WFC 3-502.12)
+The slaughter and evisceration of any animal or fish, other than molluscan shellfish

 - Sprouting seeds or beans

-- Bare hand contact with ready to eat foods; Guidance for obtaining approval can be found in the FDA Employee health and Personal Hygiene Handbook.
-(Pg 29) These guides are also available from the City of Milwaukee Health Department, contact your inspector or main office to obtain a copy.
+- Bare hand contact with ready to eat foods; guidance for obtaining approval can be found in the FDA Employee health and Personal Hygiene Handbook (Pg 27-28).

-- Reduced Oxygen Packaging of potentially hazardous foods that will be refrigerated and meet at least one of the following criteria
+- Reduced Oxygen Packaging of potentially hazardous foods such as meats and cheeses

-- Selling or serving juice made at the food establishment without a warning label (WFC 3-404.11)
+- Selling or serving juice made at the food establishment without a warning label or wholesale

 The City of Milwaukee Health Department has created a guidance for creating HACCP Plans.